TankerHQ/quickstart-examples/client/web/tutorial/README.md

 You can then try to log in, and check that:

-* you can  still edit a save a note
+* you can  still edit and save a note
 * the `data` field in the `json` is now encrypted

 ### Sharing